-For many organisms, traditional phenotypic identification is problematic, takes a great amount of time and can result in subjective interpretation of the test results.
-Not all strains within a given species consistently exhibit a particular characteristic, thereby limiting phenotypic identification methods.
+For many organisms, traditional phenotypic identification is problematic, takes a great amount of time, and can result in subjective interpretation of bacterial identification results.
+Not all strains within a given bacterial species consistently exhibit a particular characteristic, thereby limiting phenotypic identification methods.
 Additionally, library databases utilized in support of phenotypic identification are limited.

-Our AccuGENX-ID® BacSeq genotypic analysis process adheres to the reference method used by taxonomists because it delivers the most accurate and reliable sequence data for identifications.
-When this process is combined with the full coverage, validated Accugenix® library, the resulting phylogenic analysis is unparalleled in the industry.
+Our AccuGENX-ID® BacSeq bacterial identification service process adheres to the reference method used by taxonomists because it delivers the most accurate and reliable sequence data for identifications.
+When this process is combined with the full coverage, validated Accugenix® library, the resulting phylogenic analysis is unparalleled.

 Protein-Coding Gene Sequencing with AccuGENX-ID® ProSeq

-Identification with ProSeq is a highly discriminatory and accurate sequence-based method that can be used to distinguish between very closely related microorganisms to the species level.
+Bacterial Identification service with AccuGENX-ID® ProSeq is a highly discriminatory and accurate sequence-based method that can be used to distinguish between very closely related microorganisms to the species level.
 Resolution is achieved by analyzing protein-coding genes.

 If the AccuGENX-ID® report contains a species* confidence level (indicating the identification resolution is to the group or complex level), and we have determined the target gene that can distinguish between the different species in that group of organisms, customers can request our identification with ProSeq service.